 The authors state that “well-planned vegetarian and vegan diets may be considered safe during pregnancy and lactation.”
 They add that plant-pregnancy diets “require a strong awareness for a balanced intake of key nutrients.”

-They can provide you with adequate nutrition and calories during pregnancy, so long as you keep your diet varied and balanced.
+These plant-based foods can provide you with adequate nutrition and calories during a plant-based pregnancy, so long as you keep your diet varied and balanced.

 Make sure to to choose plenty of foods that are high in complex carbs and fiber, such as whole-grain cereal, whole-grain pasta, and brown rice.
 Also choose other whole foods, such as fresh fruits and veggies.